-In addition to fine and coarse particulate monitoring, smoke shade is also monitored at 9 stations around the state.
-The Elizabeth site resumed operation on July 1, 2008 after major renovations were completed at the site, while Camden Lab was shut down September 29, 2008 because the NJDEP lost access to the site.
+In addition to fine and coarse particulate monitoring, smoke shade is also monitored at 8 stations around the state.
 Smoke shade, which is an indirect measurement of particles in the atmosphere, has been monitored in New Jersey for over 40 years.
 Smoke shade is primarily used for the daily reporting of particulate levels in the Air Quality Index.
 The sites monitoring smoke shade are shown in Figure 10.